Alexqwesa/riverpod_for_serverpod/README.md

 Generate Riverpod providers for Serverpod endpoint methods.

-This repository contains two Dart packages:
+This repository contains four Dart packages:

 - `riverpod_for_serverpod_annotation`: annotations you add to Serverpod endpoints.
 - `riverpod_for_serverpod_generator`: a `build_runner` builder that generates Riverpod providers.